dugi42/leonardo/README.md

 GitHub: **https://github.com/dugi42/**
 </span>

+**TL;DR**
+Generative AI is soooooo hot right now!
+That is why I desiced to build a generative 3D design engine purely based on basic mathematics (BOOOORING!!!), 100% explainable using 34 parameter :).
+This is actually true, check out the `config.yml` file in the repo.
+Additionally, a webapp based on Plotly Dash is provided to interact with the engine and to generate 3D designs on the fly.
+The webapp is deployed to Azure Web Services using GitHub-Actions and can be accessed via the following link: https://leonardo.azurewebsites.net/

+**Please feel free to download and 3D-print your favorite designs!**

 ## 0. Clone, install and run Leonardo on local host
 **Prerequists**
 ✅ Python 3.X installed (using Anaconda or Miniconda is recommended) ✅ GIT installed